 I. Proposal

-6. In line with the definition of non-independent equipment given in paragraph 6.2.2 (i) of annex 1, appendix 2 of ATP and the proposed definition of independent equipment, it is proposed to classify as “-independent” any equipment powered by an electrical power source during any phase of transport.
+6. In line with the definition of non-independent equipment given in paragraph 6.2.2 (i) of annex 1, appendix 2 of ATP and the proposed definition of independent equipment, it is proposed to classify as “non-independent” any equipment powered by an electrical power source during any phase of transport.

 II.
 Rationale